 “I’m still dealing with the symptoms.
 But I’m no longer taking any antibiotics or painkillers – they just don’t work for me.

 “I know stress makes it worse and I’ve tried meditation.
 Apart from that, I haven’t really tried anything too holistic – but I think that’s the way to go.
 I’ve spoken to men who’ve seen their biggest improvements through CBT (cognitive behavioural therapy).”

 I think it’s important to keep talking about prostatitis.
 It’s a condition that can have a devastating effect on quality of life, but isn’t given the attention it deserves.

-What has helped Simon is sharing his experiences with other men through his podcast, Confessions of a Prostatitis Sufferer.
+What has helped Simon is sharing his experiences with other men through his Facebook page, Confessions of a Prostatitis Sufferer.

 “I wrote an article about prostatitis for The Spectator in 2016, and the blog and podcast came off the back of that.
 I was getting an email almost every week from men saying they could identify with what I’d written, and wishing there was more information out there.
 Since I started the blog, I’ve been getting more and more emails from men around the world.

 “I think it’s important to keep talking about prostatitis.
 It’s a condition that can have a devastating effect on quality of life, but isn’t given the attention it deserves.
 After seeing a urologist, there’s not really a defined route to go down in terms of treatment.
 It means a lot of men are left to their own devices.